kof20000/Android-kernel-xiaomi-sm8350/Documentation/kbuild/makefiles.rst

 	In this example, extra-y is used to list object files that shall be built, but shall not be linked as part of built-in.a.

+	header-test-y specifies headers (*.h) in the current directory that should be compile tested to ensure they are self-contained, i.e. compilable as standalone units.
+If CONFIG_HEADER_TEST is enabled, this builds them as part of extra-y.

 6.7 Commands useful for building a boot image
 ---------------------------------------------

     Kbuild provides a few macros that are useful when building a boot image.